Disclaimer: New EUDR developments - December 2025

 Platforms like Coolset are now developing more advanced tools to automate calculations, map emissions data, and simulate future CBAM costs, all in one place.

-Use this time to forecast your CBAM cost exposure, starting with the products and suppliers likely to carry the highest emissions.
+With the definitive (payment) phase already here, now is the time to forecast your CBAM cost exposure, starting with the products and suppliers likely to carry the highest emissions.
 The more accurate your data now, the more confident your cost estimates will be later.

 Coolset helps importers streamline emissions tracking, engage suppliers, and stay compliant, without the hassle.
 Reach out today to learn more.